Life and death in medieval Gaelic Ireland

 The skeletons from Ballyhanna, Co.
 Donegal

 In 2003, the skeletal remains of some 1,300 individuals – men, women and children – were uncovered from Ballyhanna, near Ballyshannon in Co.
 Donegal.
-Radiocarbon dating indicates that the cemetery was in use for a prolonged period of time from the 7th to the 17th century.
-The remains of all individuals were subject to a detailed osteological and palaeo-pathological analysis.
-This book contextualizes the results of the research, revealing a wealth of information concerning health, diet and lifestyle of the people buried at Ballyhanna.
+Radiocarbon dating indicates that the cemetery was in use for a prolonged period of time from the seventh century to the seventeenth century.
+The remains of all individuals were subject to a detailed osteological and palaeopathological analysis.
+This book contextualizes the results of the research, revealing a wealth of information concerning the health, diet and lifestyle of the people buried at Ballyhanna.
 The analysis represents the first comprehensive study of a skeletal population from medieval Gaelic Ireland and provides detailed insights concerning the hitherto largely invisible lower class of Gaelic society.